stratum/stratum/stratum/docs/gnmi/README.md

 **Read**

 In response to gNMI Get requests or subscriptions of type sampled or poll, a functor is provided for each leaf that retrieves a value.
 For configuration state, the value is typically embedded in a functor instance and returned when the functor is called.
 The value is updated by creating a new functor with a new captured value, and the functor pointer is replaced (typically by the set functor).
 For operational or other state, the functor makes calls to `SwitchInterface::RetrieveValue()` to retrieve the latest value.
-The convenction is to call this type of functor *poll-functor*.
+The convention is to call this type of functor *poll-functor*.
 This functor is also responsible for sending the value to the subscription client.

 The poll functor is usually registered for two of a `TreeNode` handlers:
 - The on timer handler, which is called in response to a timer event for a given sampled subscription
-- The on poll hanler, which is called in reponse to a client poll request for poll subscription as well as for gNMI Get requests
+- The on poll handler, which is called in response to a client poll request for poll subscription as well as for gNMI Get requests

 Technically, a tree could have different read functors for the timer handler and poll handler, but we don't have a good use case for that at the moment.